-Hello Buddy... so, I have you ever wondered what happened to the population that inhabited the Celtic Island of Britain before the Romans came to invade it?... well, the Celtic Ancient Britain's of the Isle of Britain' (or also called Ynys Prydain) were the ancestors of the present day Welsh' (meaning one who has lived under Roman rule).
+Hello Buddy...
+So, have you ever wondered what happened to the population that inhabited the Celtic Island of Britain before the Romans came to invade it?...
+Well, the Celtic Ancient Britain's of the Isle of Britain (or also called Ynys Prydain) were the ancestors of the present day Welsh' (meaning one who has lived under Roman rule).

 After being invaded by the Romans, who sought invasion to capture Britain's Gold and Ore mines, the various tribes that inhabited the island eventually retired from their hard to defend flat plains of central Britain, to the mountainous regions of their Western Peninsular stronghold, the present day Principality of Wales.

 The tribes were, eventually, like the rest of Celtic Europe, subjugated by Roman military expansion and occupation.
 Some of The Great Welsh Tribal Leaders were King Caractacus (Caradog), Queen Boudicca (Boadicea) and King Arthur of The Britain's whose round table legend was actually brought about, by the shape of the remains of a Roman amphitheatre at Caerleon Gwent.

 500,000 BC Cave dwellers and hunter gatherers occupy the island (which at this time is still connected to the mainland of Europe).The loss of the land link to Europe, which was engulfed be the ocean around 6500 BC,lead the inhabitants to eventually form a fragmented tribal culture for mutual benefit.

 1400 BC North Wales tribes export bronze and copper goods to Europe.